TWO ASSEMBLIES THAT STUDENTS, PARENTS,

 Q. How do your assemblies relate/conform/work with the Common Core Standards?

 A. The Feats of Memory Show is wonderful for students whether or not Common Core is being used.
 Being able to focus and recall are part of the foundation for learning.
 Higher-level classroom discussions can't be held until the students are able to grasp facts and concepts, as well as listen attentively and relate what they've heard with what they have previously learned.
 The Feats of Memory Show is a way to help students learn: the basics of how the mind remembers, why we forget, how to focus better in class, how to handle test-taking stress and forgetfulness and various techniques to help their natural memories.
 This helps no matter what subject is being taught or what standards are used.

-The overall theme of The FUNance For Kids Show is the importance of math skills in everyday life, which works well whether the Common Core is being used or not.
+The overall theme of The FUNance for Kids Show is the importance of math skills in everyday life, which works well whether the Common Core is being used or not.
 It also covers some specific math in both the younger and older versions, as well as careers (older version), budgeting (both), what saving money is plus how and why to do it (both) and more that are essential in life, whether it's a part of a school/district/state's curriculum or not.

 Your students will laugh and have a blast while learning essential lessons during these unique assemblies!

-To have your questions answered or check availability please contact Brad:
+To check availability please contact Brad:

-For preview videos, and more details about each of the assembly shows, please scroll down Or use the navigation menu at the top of the page.
+For preview videos, and more details about each of the assembly shows, please scroll down or use the navigation menu at the top of the page.

-The Feats of Memory SHow
+The Feats of Memory Show